 Restricted Access- Areas in fire perimeter that are determined unsafe for Forest Service employees, contractors or the public as determined by the Risk Management Matrix (Appendix C).

-State Historic Preservation Officer -(SHPO) [36CFR800.16 (v)]] means the official appointed or designated pursuant to section 101(b)(1) of the act to administer the State historic preservation program or a representative designated to act for the State historic preservation officer.
-The Oregon State Historic Preservation Office.
+State Historic Preservation Officer (SHPO) – As defined in 36CFR§800.16 (v).

 Fuel break-.
 An area where thinning and other treatments are used to substantially reduce hazardous fuels.
 Fuel breaks will vary in width according to the fuel profile and topography